petercorke/RVC3-python/README.md

 - All example scripts, see the [`examples`](examples) folder.
 - To run the visual odometry example in Sect.
 14.8.3 you need to download two image sequence, each over 100MB, [see the instructions here](https://github.com/petercorke/machinevision-toolbox-python/blob/master/mvtb-data/README.md#install-big-image-files).

-To get this material you must clone the repo
+To get that material you must clone the repo
 ```shell
 git clone https://github.com/petercorke/RVC3-python.git
 ```